China–United States trade war: US consumer impact

 Analysis conducted by the Peterson Institute for International Economics found that China imposed uniform tariffs averaging 8% on all its importers in January 2018, before the trade war began.
 By June 2019, tariffs on American imports had increased to 20.7%, while tariffs on other nations declined to 6.7%.
 The analysis also found that average American tariffs on Chinese goods increased from 3.1% in 2017 to 24.3% by August 2019.

 Analysis by Goldman Sachs in May 2019 found that the consumer price index for nine categories of tariffed goods had increased much more than goods not impacted by tariffs.
 The CPI for tariffed goods increased, while it declined for all other core goods.

 Surveys of consumer sentiment and small business confidence showed sharp declines in August 2019 on uncertainty caused by the trade war.
 The closely followed Purchasing Managers' Index for manufacturing from the Institute for Supply Management showed contraction in August, for the first time since January 2016; the ISM quoted several executives expressing anxiety about the continuing trade war, citing shrinking export orders and the challenges of shifting their supply chains out of China.
 The IHS Markit manufacturing purchasing managers' index also showed contraction in August, for the first time since September 2009.
 The day the ISM report was released, Trump tweeted, "China's Supply Chain will crumble and businesses, jobs and money will be gone!"

 American importers were allowed to apply for exclusions from the tariffs.
 The Wall Street Journal reported in February 2020 that the USTR was granting fewer tariff waivers to American firms, down from 35% of requests for the first two tranches of tariffs in 2018 to 3% for the third tranche in 2019.
 The mechanism for applying for exclusions expired in 2020.

 Many companies passed the costs of the Trump tariffs on to consumers in the form of higher prices.
 Following impositions of the tariffs on Chinese goods, the prices of US intermediate goods rose by 10% to 30%, an amount generally equivalent to the size of the tariffs.

 According to the Consumer Technology Association, a 60% tariff on Chinese imports could increase the price of laptops and tablets by up to 46% and smartphones by up to 26%.
 It is estimated by the National Retail Federation that consumers will have to pay an extra $6.4–$10.9 billion for appliances with tariffs.

 Job losses

 Analysis conducted by Moody's Analytics estimated that through August 2019 300,000 American jobs had either been lost or not created due to the trade war, especially affecting manufacturing, warehousing, distribution and retail.

 By September 2019, American manufacturers were reducing their capital investments and delaying hiring due to uncertainty caused by the trade war.

-A 2021 study by Oxford Economics and the U.S.-China Business Council concluded that the United States lost 245,000 jobs as a direct result of the Trump tariffs.
+A 2021 study by Oxford Economics and the US-China Business Council concluded that the United States lost 245,000 jobs as a direct result of the Trump tariffs.